sleepyOwl14/proximax-bc-docs/docs/guides/aggregate-transaction/creating-an-escrow-with-aggregate-bonded-transaction.md

 **Owner** |	**Mosaic Name** |	**Amount**
 ----------|-----------------|--------------
-Alice |	nem:xem |	100
+Alice |	prx:xpx |	100
 Ticket distributor |	museum:ticket |	1

 Before continuing, practise by setting up the namespaces and mosaics required.

 ### Mosaics swap

-Alice will send a transaction to the ticket distributor exchanging 100 nem:xem with 1 museum:ticket.
+Alice will send a transaction to the ticket distributor exchanging 100 prx:xpx with 1 museum:ticket.

 1. Create two [transfer transaction](../../built-in-features/transfer-transaction.md):

 <div class=cap-alpha-ol>

-1. From Alice to the ticket distributor sending 100 nem:xem
+1. From Alice to the ticket distributor sending 100 prx:xpx
 2. From the ticket distributor to Alice sending 1 museum:ticket.

 </div>